hakuhodo-technologies/scope-rl/docs/documentation/examples/basic_ope.rst

 Choosing the "Spectrum" of OPE for marginal estimators
 ----------
-The implemented OPE estimators can interpolates among naive importance sampling and marginal importance sampling by specifying the steps to use per-decision importance weight (See :ref:`Supported OPE estimators (SOPE) <implementation_sope>` for the details).
+The implemented OPE estimators can interpolate among naive importance sampling and marginal importance sampling by specifying the steps to use per-decision importance weight (See :ref:`Supported OPE estimators (SOPE) <implementation_sope>` for the details).
 This is done by specifying ``n_step_pdis`` when initializing the class.